The Demons That Are Really Just You

 THE CAN’T STOP EATING JUNK FOOD DEMON

-This demon is really powerful because it has allies like your mind and your tummy, that they can use to trick you into thinking that you need to consume the unhealthy foods that are hiding at the corner of your pantry shelf.
+This demon is really powerful because it has allies inside your body, like your mind and your tummy, that they can use to trick you into thinking and feeling that need to consume the unhealthy foods that are hiding at the corner of your pantry shelf.
 You deserve it, minsan lang naman, it’s not that bad, et cetera.
 It strikes usually in cohorts with your PMS, when you're going through a heartbreak, and on Payday Fridays.
 Trust me, it knows.

 How to fight it: Here’s a lesson from a Justin Bieber lyric (and I don’t mean to be sarcastic): love yourself.
 I realize that when you genuinely care for your well-being, your body, and physical health, it will come naturally to consume only what will do you good.
 Although of course, that’s easier said than done.